-Methodology: The assessment process for the M.A.T. in Early Childhood Education is as follows:
+Methodology: The assessment process for the M.A.T. in Elementary Education is as follows:

-- Data from assessment tools are collected and returned to the program coordinator; - The program coordinator analyzes the data to determine student learning and whether students have met measurable outcomes; - o Results are shared with program faculty; and - The program coordinator works with program faculty analyze results; based on this analysis, faculty collaborate to make any necessary changes to course instruction and/or assessments for program improvement purposes.
+- 1. Data from assessments tools are collected and returned to the department chair and program coordinator. - 2.
+The program coordinator will analyze data to determine student learning and whether students have met the measurable outcomes. - 3.
+Results from the assessment will be shared and discussed with program faculty. - 4.
+The program coordinator, in consultation with program faculty, will review data and based on the analysis, faculty collaborate to make any necessary changes to course instruction and/or assessments for program improvement purposes.